 She is now listed as a victim of the 9/11 attacks.
 Knowing she died during the attacks, her husband and family consider the new rule a great comfort for them.
 They never found her remains.
 Though entitled to $3 million from a federal Victim’s Compensation Fund, Lieberman’s earlier application was rejected, and the fund is now closed.

 Henryk Siwiak, a Polish immigrant, was fatally shot in the Bedford-Stuyvesant neighborhood of Brooklyn, N.Y., on September 11, 2001, and was the only homicide reported in New York outside of the World Trade Center attacks.

 In the aftermath of the 9/11 attacks, Siwiak’s death was lost in the shuffle.
 The NYPD was stretched thin and could only offer a feeble response when Siwiak was shot.
 To this day, no one knows who killed Siwiak.
 His case remains unsolved, and they popularly remembered him as the last man murdered on 9/11.

 Henryk was born in Krakow, Poland, in 1955.
 He was an inspector for the Polish National Railroad, and he married a scientist named Ewa and had two children.

 Police believe he encountered a group shortly before midnight and was shot once in the chest.
 He left a trail of blood as he tried to get help by ringing a doorbell.
 No one opened their doors in fear, and he lay dead on the street, face down, until someone called 911.
 They suspect a botched robbery is likely what sparked the incident.
-“He probably didn’t understand what was being said and couldn’t communicate himself to the people on the block,” said Detective Harvey from the NYPD.
+Detective Harvey from the NYPD assumed he couldn’t understand or communicate with people on the block.

 Rest in Peace.